vwgert/vwgert.github.io/08_filters/02_lab.md

-To solve this, we place a number of line breaks in the output (adjustments at the bottom of the script):
+To solve this, we place a number of line breaks \<br /\> in the output (adjustments at the bottom of the script):

 ```bash
 #!/bin/bash